China shares test 4-1/2-year lows, then pare losses on policy hopes

 By Clement Tan

-HONG KONG China shares tested 4-1/2-year lows early on Tuesday, then pared hefty losses on hopes that authorities would address recent market turmoil - but no moves were announced.
+HONG KONG, June 25 China shares tested 4-1/2-year lows early on Tuesday, then pared hefty losses on hopes that authorities would address recent market turmoil - but no moves were announced.

 Traders pinned their hopes on a press conference called in Shanghai by the central bank's branch there.
 At it, the branch's deputy chief blamed a spike in interbank market rates on seasonal factors, suggesting monetary authorities have no plans to veer from their previously stated policy position.